-3.7.4.1 Blackout Period: In accordance with the West Virginia Code of State Rules Section 148-1-6.6b, from the time a requisition is submitted to the Purchasing Division for public advertisement until an award is made, evaluators and spending unit personnel are not permitted to communicate with vendors about the solicitation or any component thereof without prior approval from the Purchasing Division.
+3.7.7.1 Blackout Period: In accordance with the W. Va. § 148 C.S.R.
+1-6.6b, from the time a requisition is submitted to the Purchasing Division for public advertisement until an award is made, evaluators and spending unit personnel are not permitted to communicate with vendors about the solicitation or any component thereof without prior approval from the Purchasing Division.
 All communication regarding the solicitation must be directed to the Purchasing Division until an award has been made.
 Nothing in this subsection, however, shall prevent the evaluators and spending unit personnel from communicating with a vendor about existing contracts or other matters unrelated to the solicitation in question.

-3.8 Identify Possible Vendors: In order to achieve the goal of competitive bidding, a minimum of three (3) bids is required, when possible.
+3.8 Identify Possible Vendors: To achieve the goal of competitive bidding, a minimum of three bids is required, when possible.